-Kylie McQuarrie | December 3, 2018
+Kylie McQuarrie | December 9, 2019

 How Much Does Your State Love Christmas?

-To determine which US states have the most Christmas spirit, the analysts at GetCenturyLink compared data in two main categories: online activity and area culture.
+To determine which US states have the most Christmas spirit, GetCenturyLink’s data analysis team put their heads together to compare data in two main categories: online activity and area culture.

 - Google searches for Christmas movies and gingerbread houses (29%)

-- Google shopping trends for wrapping paper, Christmas cards, Christmas ornaments, and “Elf on a Shelf” (28%)
+- Google shopping trends for wrapping paper, Christmas cards, Christmas ornaments, and “elf on a shelf” (28%)

-- Christmas music streaming (14.5%)
+- Number of Christmas songs streamed (14.5%)

 - Number of Christmas tree farms per capita (7%)